ktnlvr/ktnlvr.dev/content/design/ttrpg/index.md

 * **No Numbers** Spells don't have levels, items don't have weight, attacks don't call for damage dice.
 It's not for detailed and intricate strategic combat.

+## Why are light rules important?

+They prevent designing around it.
+One prime example for me are unbalanced encounters, often resulting in an *unexpected TPK (total party kill)*.
+Here, *unexpected* meaning not arising from the world the game is set in and players' underestimating a monster's power, but from the DM failing to estimate the danger within the system. *Not the game world, the system.*

+This comes with a presupposition the DM is supposed to juggle the system's parameters in just the right way to not destroy all players at once.
+Balancing shifts from an issue of tailoring the game for the players, to marrying your critical path to the game's frame.
+This is the process I want to avoid.

+The allure of rules can be charming.
+I like putting on my *system designer's* hat.
+One reason for me to put it on is the electrically synergistic design of *karma*, *rolls* and *boons*.

 ## MDA Analysis

 MDA[^mda] stands for Mechanics-Dynamics-Aesthetics, a framework used for analyzing games in terms of how mechanics encourage players to act in a certain way to manifest an emotion.

 Mechanically, the game has 3 constituents: checks, attacks and casts.

-The **checks** require the player to roll a d6.
+The **checks** require the player to roll a D6.
 They roll an extra one for each boon and pick the highest or add extra dice for each bane and pick the lowest.
 A 6 always succeeds, a 1 always fails.

 Usually, the boons and banes are distributed by the DM, hence the players don't really have control over this.
 However, the players can help eachother out by incuring a boon on someone else's roll if they have the skills.
 A scribe might help a warrior decypher a scroll.
 The ability to gift a bonus to another player *for free* intensifies cooperations and allows playres to collaborate better.